michaeltoddprogramming/michaeltoddprogramming/README.md

     👯 I’m looking to collaborate on: Things that make money

-    📫 How to reach me: michaeltodd@colourmultimedia.com or helpdesk@colourmultimedia.com for client based issues
+    📫 How to reach me: michaeltodd981@gmail.com

     🖥️ Programming skills:
        - C++